 Our Paris, Paris Tours–custom walking tours of Paris–have been in full swing for eight years now.
 Please see the Praise page (or the testimonials below) for a small sampling of our tour guests' endorsements.
 We're proud to have had the privilege of taking so many smart, curious, fascinating people on tour in Paris, Burgundy, Rome, and on the Italian Riviera!

 Would you like to spend a day with me and my wife, photographer Alison Harris, discovering the Luxembourg Gardens, Butte-Chaumont and Montsouris – Paris’ trio of seductive, sometimes startling parks?

 Or stroll around the Ile-Saint-Louis, exploring courtyards and 17th-century townhouses?

-How about getting an insider’s view of the Marais, where we’ve lived for 25 years?
+How about getting an insider’s view of the Marais, where we’ve lived for over 25 years?
 We might start at the magical Place des Vosges and wind up at the Carnavalet Museum, after a leisurely walk down the atmospheric alleys of the Saint-Paul neighborhood, or through the quiet back gardens of the Hôtel du Grand Veneur and Hôtel de Sully.

 Looking for the panoramic sweep?
 Skip the elephant train for tourists and let us help you experience Modigliani’s Montmartre instead.
 Or walk with us through Coco Chanel’s Golden Triangle.
 If you love “Vincent,” there’s Van Gogh’s Auvers-sur-Oise.
 Architecture buffs thrill when we walk them through the 3-D adventurism of Georges Pompidou and François Mitterrand—a mix of inspired urbanism and extravagant eyesores.